MinaFoundation/Liminal/Design.md

   effect, you’ll get a compilation error.
 - Just a description.
 Not the execution.
 We want to compile this into a minimal metadata format from which we can derive circuits.
-- Doc comments flow through the experience
+- Doc comments flow through the contract authoring experience all the way to the client experience
-- State update preconditions are derived from assertions
+- State update preconditions are derived from assertions / yields
 - Generators are quite nice, as they establish a secondary channel (the yield channel).
 This enables type safe modeling of functional effects.
 - Another benefit of this: one can describe signer requirements in such a way that they’re